GSA/fedramp-automation/src/web/README.md

 ### Production build

-Production builds are produced with [Snowpack](https://www.snowpack.dev/) and its [Webpack](https://webpack.js.org/) plugin.
-You may parametrize the build via environment variables, as referenced in the [Snowpack configuration](./snowpack.config.js#L3-L8).
+Builds are produced with [Vite](https://vitejs.dev/).
+You may parametrize the build via environment variables, as referenced in the [Vite configuration](./vite.config.ts#L5-L15).

 To build a static copy of your site to the `build/` folder: